vckyou/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## I was going to learn how to juggle, but I didn't have the balls.